 In 1984, Milt Wilcox became the first pitcher to spend an entire season in a starting rotation without recording a complete game.
-While seasons of 20 or more complete games were common until then, it is now very rare for a pitcher to record more than 10 complete games in a season, due to the increased use of specialized relief pitchers, and increasing reliance on pitch counts to dictate when a pitcher should be removed from the game.
+While seasons of 20 or more complete games were common until then, it is now very rare for a pitcher to record more than a handful of complete games in a season, due to the increased use of specialized relief pitchers, and increasing reliance on pitch counts to dictate when a pitcher should be removed from the game.

 |All Time Leaders|